In this article, we’ll be discussing the best food for Cane Corso puppy dogs!

 Hill’s Science Diet Large Breed Dry Dog Food.
-Hill’s specialist diets are highly regarded by many vets.
+Some vets recommend these diets.
 Their large breed dry dog food is suitable for Cane Corso puppies up to 12 months old.

 The food contains plenty of calcium for healthy, controlled bone growth, helping to prevent the onset of certain health conditions, including hip dysplasia.
-Natural glucosamine and chondroitin are also included, promoting strong and healthy muscles and joints.
+It includes glucosamine and chondroitin.
+This promotes strong and healthy muscles and joints.

 Your Cane Corso pup’s immune system will benefit from the blend of vitamins, minerals, and antioxidants that are included in the food.

 Hill’s Science diets contain no artificial preservatives, colors, or flavorings.